michaelgichia/SocialBookmarking/README.md

   This is application is for demonstrating one way of protecting React Pages or Routes in this case unless the user signed in.

   ## The Challenge
   The challenging part was to use an `observer` as recommended by firebase [here](https://firebase.google.com/docs/auth/web/manage-users).
-The `Observer`, to me looks like an event listener.
-Passing an observer as a callback (keeping in mind the structure of an event listener) to the `onEnter` hook provided `react-router 3` possed the ultimate challenge.
+The `Observer`, to me, looks like an event listener.
+Passing an observer as a callback (keeping in mind the structure of an event listener) to the `onEnter` hook provided `react-router 3` posed the ultimate challenge.

   ## How I solved it
   There several ways you could solve it but the cleanest way I found was using`Higher Order Component (HOC)`.
-HOC is an abstraction that allow us to define logic in one place and use it in any other component that is needed.
+HOC is an abstraction that allows us to define logic in one place and use it in any other component that is needed.
 In the simplest terms, is a function that accepts a component, and returns a new component that wraps the original.

   ## The Application Structure
   This is the `firebase-authentication/src` folder.